Goldorion/Fabric-Generator-MCreator/README.md

 **The Current targeted Minecraft Version is 1.16.5**

 ## Features
-Note: Mod elements listed are not all fully implemented
+Mod elements listed are not all fully implemented Unsupported fields in full supported mod elements are features from Forge only.
+They are not available with Fabric yet.
 ### Full supported
+* Armor
 * Advancement
 * Biome
 * Command